-The new year starts strong as the winter months play host to a range of big names at museums across the country.
+The new year starts strong as the early months play host to a range of big names at museums across the country.

 A major exhibition at the newly transformed Courtauld gallery in London is entirely devoted to Vincent van Gogh’s self-portraits.
 This groundbreaking show features iconic images from across his career such as Self-Portrait with Bandaged Ear (1889).

 Beloved author and illustrator Beatrix Potter is celebrated at the V&A in an exhibition focusing on her lifelong love of nature and dedication to conservation.
 And at the Hayward Gallery, Louise Bourgeois’ clever use of fabrics comes under the microscope in an exhibition of her large-scale sculptures and textiles, The Woven Child.

 Other exhibitions explore artistic movements and their influencers.
 Delicate paintings by Camille Pissarro, brought together at the Ashmolean Museum in Oxford, demonstrate how the artist had an enormous influence on Impressionism in 19th-century France.